Cottesmore, Rutland

+History

 At the time of Edward the Confessor (mid 11th century), "Manors Cottesmore" was held, together with Greetham, by Saxon called Goda.
 Goda held 12 carucates of land, three of which were held in tax to the Danegeld.
 The King held three carucates in demesne and three socmen with 40 villeins and six bordarii held 20 carucates.
 Of the land held by the manor, one Goisfridus held half a carucate; he had one plough and eight villeins.
 Cottesmore also had 40 acre of meadow and a wood measuring a mile in length by seven furlongs in breadth.

 St Nicholas' Church, Cottesmore is a Grade II* listed building.
 The north aisle forms a RAF chapel, dedicated in 1949 to those who gave their lives while serving at RAF Cottesmore.
 A stained glass window was erected to the memory of Major General George Williams Knox CB (1838-1894).
 The colours of the 1st Battalion Scots Guards were gifted to the church by his widow and hang in the nave.

 The Cottesmore Benefice is part of the North Rutland Churches group.

 There are two primary schools in the parish: St Nicholas C of E (Aided) Primary School is in the village and Cottesmore Academy is on the military base.

 The Cottesmore Hunt takes its name from the village (although the kennels are not now in the parish).
 Sir William Lowther, 1st Earl of Lonsdale brought the foxhounds he had bought from Thomas Noel to Cottesmore in 1740.

 Three ships of the Royal Navy have been named HMS Cottesmore after the Cottesmore hunt.
 Prince Andrew, Duke of York commanded the minesweeper HMS Cottesmore (M32) from April 1993 until November 1994 and visited the village with members of his crew.